Arthur Read: Development

-Arthur is an anthropomorphic aardvark, who is 8 years old.
-In Brown's first Arthur book, Arthur's Nose (1976), Arthur is shown with a long nose and resembles an actual aardvark, though as the books progressed (as seen in the first season of PBS's Reading Rainbow in its 13th episode, titled "Arthur's Eyes") and eventually became an animated TV series.
-The character's most recognizable form is a light brown, slanted face with small ears and nostrils with signature round brown-rimmed eyeglasses.
+Arthur's first appearance depicted him with a long nose, which makes him more closely resemble an actual aardvark, though as the books progressed (as seen in the first season of PBS's Reading Rainbow in its 13th episode, titled "Arthur's Eyes") and eventually became an animated TV series, his appearance changed.
 Normally, Arthur wears a yellow V-neck sweater over a white dress shirt, blue jeans along with red and white sneakers.
 He also occasionally wears a red rugby-style sweater.
 In the series finale ("All Grown Up"), Arthur's 28-year-old appearance features him with straight dark brown hair, slight facial hair, a green vest with a hood, and a red and yellow shirt with a Dark Bunny insignia.